turboderp/exllamav2/doc/convert.md

 path after the measurement pass, and the script will exit immediately after.

-- **-m / --measurement *file***: Skip the measurement pass and instead use the results from the provided files.
+- **-m / --measurement *file***: Skip the measurement pass and instead use the results from the provided file.
 This is particularly useful when quantizing the same model to multiple bitrates, since the measurement pass can take a long time to complete.